Ell-i/ELL-i-KiCAD-Boards/TSYS01/README.md

 If the debug print indicates that the ADC value received from the sensor is zero for all bytes, you should check the following:

- - Check that you have implemented the proper 10 ms delay between calling the startADC() and readTemeperature() functions.
+ - Check that you have implemented the proper 10 ms delay between calling the startADC() and readTemperature() functions.
 And make sure that the startADC() function is called once for each call of the readTemperature function.
 Multiple calls to the readTemperature() function will result in all zeros being returned by the TSYS01 sensor.

  - If using the powerOn() and powerOff() functions, make sure that you have implemented a 4 ms delay before trying to start a new ADC conversion.
 The 4 ms delay is needed for the TSYS01 to complete the reset initiated by the powerOn() -function.